Find a Degree

 - BS - Logan Campus , Regional Campuses (Beaver, Bicknell, Blanding, Brigham City, Delta, Ephraim, Junction, Milford, Moab, Nephi, Price, Richfield, Roosevelt (Uintah Basin), Tooele, Vernal (Uintah Basin))

-The BS in English with an emphasis in English teaching is available through USU’s Regional Campuses and Distance Education program.
+The BS in English with an emphasis in English teaching is available through USU’s Regional Campuses.

 The only emphasis of study available to students at the Regional Campuses is English Teaching.
 Students planning to complete an emphasis in Creative Writing, Literary Studies, or Professional and Technical Writing must attend classes at the Logan Campus.